ecloudcontrol/util-jun2020/json2yaml/scripts/README.md

 1. Download the the code and install the following pip libraries: flask, pyyaml, json.

-2. The file structure should be as follows:
+2. The file structure should be as follows(must be viewed in raw or blame mode):

 website
   |--static